iangiblin/meiosis-unity-animation/README.md

 * The main cell has a Finite State Machine (FSM) which is based upon some course work from Jason Weimann (<a href="https://www.youtube.com/c/Unity3dCollege"><B>link to YouTube channel</B></A>)
 * Within each state (set up in OnEnter), we sequence a number of events like the cell growing, based upon a timer
+* To see a good example, look at the Phase1_Interphase.cs code.
 * At the end of each phase (in OnExit) we clear all timers from the state machine rady for the next phase.
-* Cells inrernally have a counter
+* Cells internally have a counter for what generation they are, so they know if they're in Cycle I or Cycle II

 <B>Other Notes</B>